QuantumFusion-network/spec/docs/ADR/0014-developer-portal-platform.md

 ## Decision

-We will use Starlight/Astro as the unified platform for the QF developer portal, implementing the Diataxis documentation framework for content organization, with rustdoc integration for Rust-specific API documentation.
+We will use Starlight (Astro JS framework) for the QF Network Developer Portal.
+This portal will serve as the entry point for developers, providing educational materials and referencing additional documentation sources, e.g., rustdoc and mdBook-based API references for Rust projects.
+The Diataxis framework is recommended for organizing its content.

 ## Context